cento/nasaCPU/README.md

 ## Decoder

 According to the RV32I spec, the 32 instructions are encoded in the 5 bits of the opcode ``INSTRUCTION[2-6]``.
-Bernard suggest to implement the decoder using 4 mux in cascade for the bits 2-4 , followed bu a mux driven by bits 5 and 6.
+Goossens suggests to implement the decoder using 4 mux in cascade for the bits 2-4 , followed bu a mux driven by bits 5 and 6.

 ![](assets/decoder.png)